sirupsen/vim-execrus/README.md

 * [Ruby support documentation](https://github.com/Sirupsen/vim-execrus/tree/master/ftplugin/ruby)
 * [Javascript support documentation](https://github.com/Sirupsen/vim-execrus/tree/master/ftplugin/javascript)

+## Options

+These are the defaults, change them by overriding this value in your `.vimrc`:

+`let g:execrus_clear = 1 " Clears screen when running execrus`

 ## Customization

 Execrus is a framework for running external commands in Vim, thus you should